LeDorean/album_score_prediction/README.md

 - Exploratory Data Analysis
 - Modeling for Predicting Pitchfork Score

-The data used comes from a combination of a Kaggle dataset containing the reviews of over 18000 albums since 1997 and audio features retrieved through Spotify's API.
+The dataset was created by scraping album scores from Pitchfork and audio features retrieved through Spotify's API.

-Pitchfork data can be downloaded from here: https://www.kaggle.com/nolanbconaway/pitchfork-data

 ## Audio Features